 We believe that the only true and lasting change in our lives will be brought about by God’s Spirit through His Word.
-In light of the multitude of ways our minds, eyes, ears, and consequently our hearts are bombarded with sin and error, it is vital that we become soaked, saturated, and satiated with Scripture.
-The Scriptures should be treasured in our hearts (Psalm 119:11) and acted upon in our lives (Matt.
-7:24-27).
-They should be the joy and delight of our hearts (Jer.
-15:16).
-We live by the Word of God (Matt.
-4:4) and need its piercing revelation of the thoughts and intentions of our hearts (Heb.
-4:12).
-It should be our meditation all day long (Psa.
-119:97).
+In light of the multitude of ways our minds, eyes, ears, and, consequently, our hearts are bombarded with sin and error, it is vital that we become soaked, saturated, and satiated with Scripture.
+The Scriptures should be treasured in our hearts (Psa 119:11) and acted upon in our lives (Matt 7:24-27).
+They should be the joy and delight of our hearts (Jer 15:16).
+We live by the Word of God (Matt 4:4) and need its piercing revelation of the thoughts and intentions of our hearts (Heb 4:12).
+It should be our meditation all day long (Psa 119:97).
 Therefore, every ministry servant should believe in and understand the authority, infallibility, inerrancy, sufficiency, and Christ-centeredness of Scripture.
 Each ministry must have a view toward teaching and applying the Bible.
-When it is taught it should primarily be expositional where teachers endeavor to unfold the meaning of Scripture through explanation that is contextual, careful, clear, and engaging.
+When it is taught, it should primarily be expositional where teachers endeavor to unfold the meaning of Scripture through explanation that is contextual, careful, clear, and engaging.

 Faithfulness to the gospel requires more than doctrinal purity in our church.
 It also requires relational beauty.
 This culture will be established and maintained through building loving relationships.
 This means that every ministry servant needs a loving relationship with God and others.